Carcinoembryonic Antigen (CEA)

 What is CEA?

 CEA stands for carcinoembryonic antigen.
-CEA is a type of glycoprotein molecule that is produced by cells of the gastrointestinal tract during embryonic development.
+CEA is a substance found on the surface of some cells.
+It is a type of glycoprotein produced by cells of the gastrointestinal tract during embryonic development.
 It is produced in very small amounts after birth.
 The level of CEA in the bloodstream is thus relatively low unless certain diseases - including certain forms of cancer - are present.

 How is CEA measured?